alright212/RIK-EventRegistration/README.md

 ### 3. Database Setup

-The application uses Entity Framework Core with SQL Server.
+The application supports both SQL Server (for local development) and PostgreSQL (for Railway deployment).
+The database provider is automatically detected based on the connection string.

+**For Local Development (SQL Server):**

 Update the connection string in `WebApplication1/appsettings.json`:

 ```json
 {